 How is the school carrying out quarantine regulations on campus?

-The Government of the Republic of Korea requires that all incoming travelers, regardless of nationality, be quarantined for 2 (two) weeks.
+The Government of the Republic of Korea requires that all incoming travelers, regardless of nationality, be quarantined for 10 days.
 The travelers will be guided appropriately by the staff at the airport.
 Should the person have any symptoms during the screening procedure at the airport, they will spend the night there, waiting for the on-site COVID-19 screen result to come back.
 Otherwise, they will travel to Pohang (where we are located) by designated transportation, and be screened here.
+In line with the change in the policy of Roadmap for Gradual Return, fully vaccinated people may be exempt from quarantine (to be announced).

 Since student enters Korea during the designated period by HGU, they may be offered a quarantine facility on campus.
-School offers quarantine facility, food, and some program while they are staying under quarantine.
+School offers quarantine facilities, food, and some program while they are staying under quarantine.

 How can we get the food during the quarantine period?